abalabanb/wacomtablet/Readme.txt

 Bamboo One CTF-430 (Nick Clover)
 Intuos3 9x12 (mbrantley)
 Intuos2 12x12 XD-1212-U (Martin J.)
+Saphire CTE-430 (Davebraco)

-These are reported to work on linux with the same driver as my tablets uses:
+These are reported to work on linux with the same driver as my tablet uses:

 Wacom Penpartner
 Wacom Graphire